opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 ## Search metrics

-With a query set and the corresponding judgments we can calculate search metrics.
-Widely used [search metrics are Precision, DCG or NDCG](https://opensourceconnections.com/blog/2020/02/28/choosing-your-search-relevance-metric/).
+With a query set and the corresponding judgments we can calculate search quality metrics.
+Widely used [search metrics are Precision, DCG, or NDCG](https://opensourceconnections.com/blog/2020/02/28/choosing-your-search-relevance-metric/).

 Search metrics provide a way of measuring the search result quality of a search system numerically.
 We calculate search metrics for each configuration and this enables us to compare them objectively against each other.
 As a result we know which configuration scored best.